Athens Libraries & Athens Bookshops – A Guide for Book Lovers in Greece

 This independent bookshop frequently hosts exhibitions, literary talks, and poetry readings, making it a great cultural meeting point for Athens’ international community.
 If you’re looking for translated editions of Greek literature or linguistics books, this is the place to be.

-📌 Local Tip: Check their events calendar.
+Local Tip: Check their events calendar.
 You might stumble upon a poetry reading or a bilingual book discussion during your visit.

-For travelers and adventure seekers, Anavasi is Athens ultimate travel bookstore, specializing in maps, guidebooks, and outdoor adventure books.
+For travelers and adventure seekers, Anavasi Maps is Athens ultimate travel bookstore, specializing in maps, guidebooks, and outdoor adventure books.
 Whether you’re planning a hiking expedition in the Greek mountains, a road trip through the Peloponnese, or a sailing trip across the Aegean, you’ll find expert recommendations and top-tier travel resources here.

 What sets Anavasi apart is its in-house collection of custom-made hiking and climbing maps, offering detailed trails, altitudes, and terrain information for Greece’s most spectacular routes.
 If you’re a hiker, mountaineer, or outdoor explorer, this bookstore is a goldmine of information.
 The staff is extremely knowledgeable and can help you plan the perfect itinerary for your next adventure.

-📌 Pro Travel Tip: Ask for their off-the-beaten-path recommendations.
+Pro Travel Tip: Ask for their off-the-beaten-path recommendations.
 They know hidden hiking trails and remote island routes that aren’t listed in mainstream guides.

-7. Public – A Department Store with a Huge Book Section
+7. Public, a Department Store with a Huge Book Section

-Located in Syntagma Square, Public is a multi-level department store featuring electronics, gifts, and a massive book section.
+In Syntagma Square, Public is a multi-level department store featuring electronics, gifts, and a massive book section.
 Its dedicated English book section is one of the largest in Athens, catering to tourists, expats, and international readers.

 Public’s diverse selection includes bestsellers, children’s books, travel guides, and Greek classics in translation.
 The store’s highlight, however, is its rooftop café, offering stunning views of Athens, including the Parliament building and the Acropolis.
 It’s the perfect place to relax with a book after a day of sightseeing.

-📌 Insider Tip: Visit the rooftop café at sunset for a breathtaking panoramic view of Athens while enjoying your new book.
+Insider Tip: Visit the rooftop café at sunset for a breathtaking panoramic view of Athens while enjoying your new book.

-8. Aiora – A Greek Publishing House & Bookstore
+8. Aiora, a Greek Publishing House & Bookstore

 Aiora is a bookstore and an independent Greek publishing house specializing in Modern Greek Classics translated into multiple languages, including English, French, German, and Italian.
 If you’re interested in Greek literature but don’t read Greek, this is the best place to start.

-Aiora’s collection includes beautifully designed editions of translated Greek literature, Greek poetry, mythology, and contemporary novels.
+Aiora Press & Bookstore’s collection includes beautifully designed editions of translated Greek literature, Greek poetry, mythology, and contemporary novels.
 Their books are carefully crafted with high-quality covers, making them perfect literary souvenirs from Athens.

-📌 Pro Tip: Looking for a Greek literary classic in English?
+Athens Pro Tip: Looking for a Greek literary classic in English?
 Aiora has some of the best translations available.

-9. Lemoni Bookshop – A Hidden Literary Gem
+9. Lemoni Bookshop, a Hidden Literary Gem

 Hidden in the picturesque neighborhood of Thissio, Lemoni Bookshop is a small but charming bookstore that feels more like a literary retreat.
 Specializing in Greek literature, Lemoni offers a carefully curated selection of poetry, fiction, and children’s books.